Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

-We experimented with different data sizes and number $k^*$ of relevant variables.
+Similar to the classification simulations, the observations are sampled from a multivariate normal $\bx \sim {\cal N}(0,\Sigma )$ where $\Sigma_{ij}=\delta^{|i-j|}$ and $\delta=0.9$.
+Given $\bx$, the dependent variable $y$ is obtained as We experimented with different data sizes and number $k^*$ of relevant variables.
 The results of the experiments, averaged over 100 runs, are given in Table \ref{tab:simreg}.

-The following algorithms were evaluated: \begin{enumerate} \item FSA - The FSA Algorithm \ref{alg:fsa1} with the $\mu=300$ annealing schedule, $\eta=20$. \item L1 - The built in \verb lasso function from Matlab.
+The following algorithms were evaluated: \begin{enumerate} \item FSA - The FSA Algorithm \ref{alg:fsa1} with the $\mu=300$ annealing schedule, $\eta=20$. \item SA - Feature Selection by Simulated Annealing, a wrapper method on OLS linear regression that uses simulated annealing to select the best variable set by 2-fold cross-validation on the training set.
+It is implemented using the \verb caret R package, 200 iterations and 10 restarts. \item QTP - The quantile TISP algorithm with 10 thresholding iterations and 500 more iterations on the selected variables for convergence. \item L1 - The built in \verb lasso function from Matlab.
 The model was refit on the selected variables by least squares. \item EL - Elastic net with the built in \verb lasso function from Matlab with mixing coefficient $0.99$.
-The model was refit on the selected variables by least squares with shrinkage penalty $0.01$. \item L2 - ordinary least squares with the shrinkage ($L_2$ penalty) coefficient $\alpha\in \{1,0.1,0.01,10^{-3},10^{-4},10^{-5}\}$ that gave the best result. \item QTP - The quantile TISP algorithm with 10 thresholding iterations and 500 more iterations on the selected variables for convergence.
+The model was refit on the selected variables by least squares with shrinkage penalty $0.01$. \item L2 - OLS linear regression with the shrinkage ($L_2$ penalty) $\alpha\in \{1,0.1,0.01,10^{-3},10^{-4},10^{-5}\}$ that gave the best result. \item MCP, SCD.
+The MCP and SCAD penalized regression using coordinate descent \cite{breheny2011coordinate}.
+The \verb ncvreg C++ implementation was used. \end{enumerate}